Tomas-Kaiser/docker_tutorial/README.md

 `usermod -G developers john` to add john into developers group `usermod -G developers,artist john` to add john into multiple groups `groups john` to see in which groups is john

+#### File Permissions

+`ls -l` to see the permissions of the files

+`-rw-r--r-- 1 root root 11 Apr 3 15:16 deploy.sh`
+`drwxr-xr-x 2 john john 4096 Apr 2 18:00 john`

+First possition: `-` stands for file `d` stands for directory After the first possition, there three groups then.
+`rw- r-- r--`
+`rwx-xr-x`

+`r` stands for read permission
+`w` stands for write permission
+`x` stands for execute permission

+By default all directories have `x` execute permisson as we can use `cd`

+The First group represents the permission for the user who owns the file => root user in this case.

+The second group repersents the permision for the group that onws that file => aslo root.
+By default every user that is created is automaticaly placed inside a group within the same name.

+The third group is a permission for everyone else.

+`./deploy.sh` to execute the file.
+To give a executable permission we need to use `chmod` change mode command.

+`chmod u` user
+`chmod g` group
+`chmod o` others

+`chmod u+x deploy.sh` to add execute permisson for a user `chmod u-x` to remove execute permission for a user `chmod og+x+r-w file1.sh file2.sh` we can write a number of variations...